We know that nonverbal communication is the most powerful way to communicate because it is the type of communication we use the most daily.

 - Consider a worm’s eye view or the bird’s eye view – Shoot low or high above the subject.
 Change the camera’s height to the subject; avoid taking all the photos from standing.

 - Give it time – Make a few photos, then stop for a few minutes.
 Let the subject get used to being photographed.
-After a while, they’ll relax, and great images will start to happen.
+After a while, they’ll relax, and great images will happen.

 - Action and posed –Show the subject doing what they do.
 Let the person do their job and take lots of pictures.
 Then, pose them for a good portrait, not just a headshot, but an environmental portrait showing their work environment or signage of the place they work in the background or foreground.